 The light-blue area represents the pointwise confidence band for the predicted values.
 The bands are calculated ‘based on standard errors computed from the covariance matrix of the fitted regression coefficients’ (John Fox & Weisberg, 2018, p.
 4).
 It can be seen, that with the increase of utterances’ length, the speech rate starts to increase less and less dramatically.

 This phenomenon shows agreement with Yuan et al. (2006) results, who studied the dependency between the position of a word in a sentence and its duration.
-The results of their experiment are presented in the Plot N. Indeed, if in long utterances the words placed in the middle have almost the same articulation rate and, then each additional word contributes less to the change in the speech rate of an utterance.
-The Plots Na-b show the same tendency.
+The results of their experiment are presented in Plot 13.
+Indeed, if in long utterances the words placed in the middle have almost the same articulation rate and, then each additional word contributes less to the change in the speech rate of an utterance.
+The Plots 12a-b show the same tendency.

-Plot N. Mean word duration by its position in a sentence (Yuan et al., 2006, p.
+Plot 13.
+Mean word duration by its position in a sentence (Yuan et al., 2006, p.
 2).